Assam Bihu committee donates celebration funds for woman's kidney transplant

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Instead of the usual cultural programs and celebrations, the committee rallied together to support the medical treatment of 30-year-old Pallabi Gogoi from Assam’s Ahuchual Gaon.
+Instead of the usual cultural programs and celebrations, the committee rallied together to support the medical treatment of 30-year-old Pallabi Gogoi from Ahuchual Gaon.

 According to Kundan Gogoi, the secretary of the committee, Pallabi is currently battling a critical health condition, with a devastating diagnosis in February revealing the failure of both her kidneys.